How to Mount Linux File System on Windows 11 via WSL

 How to mount Linux file systems in native Linux

-Mounting a Linux file system means connecting a storage device, like a hard drive, to a folder on your computer so you can access its files.
-You do this in Linux using the ‘mount’ command, which requires administrator rights, so you’ll usually type ‘sudo mount’ followed by the drive details and the folder you want to connect it to.
+: Mounting a Linux file system means connecting a storage device, like a hard drive, to a folder so you can access its files.
+You do this in Linux using the ‘mount’ command, which needs administrator rights.
+Users usually type ‘sudo mount’ followed by the drive details and the folder designated for the connection.

 Basic syntax: